allisonamber/AbelmoschusEsculentus/README.md

 	region="-214,1,1072,742"
 url="https://ia902709.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753000820123&itemPath=%2F9%2Fitems%2Fmobot31753000820123&server=ia902709.us.archive.org&page=n568_w517">

-# The Significance of The Kitchen
+# Black Culinary Heritage
 Another legacy of okra involves James Hemings, the head chef at Thomas Jefferson’s Monticello plantation.
-Though he only arrived at the plantation as a boy among the many other enslaved persons living and working in Monticello, Hemings proved over time to be adept at culinary work.
-By 1784, the Jeffersons rewarded his culinary skills by having him accompany them to Europe and instructing the young chef to attend a Parisian cooking school.
+He arrived at the plantation as a boy among the many other enslaved persons living and working in Monticello; and proved over time to be adept at culinary work.
+By 1784, the Jeffersons rewarded his culinary skills by having him accompany them to Europe and attend a Parisian cooking school.
 Upon the completion of his education, Hemings returned to the United States and became the first person to introduce several French dishes there. [^Ref 28]
 <param ve-image
 	label="Jefferson's Monticello Plantation in VA"
 	description="Monticello Where Heming Lived and Worked"